 d is the thickness of the Dielectric in cm

-4) Using the approximate radius, an approximation is then found for the Logarithmic part of Kirchhoff's formula
+4) Using the approximate radius, an approximation is then found for the Logarithmic part of Kirchhoff's equation

 5) A quadratic equation for maximum radius is then derived and solved using

-The resulting radius is then entered again into Formula 4 and Formula 5 and this process is repeated five times in order to reduce the small error caused by the approximation to a negligible amount.
+The resulting radius is then entered again into Equation 4 and Equation 5 and this process is repeated five times in order to reduce the small error caused by the approximation to a negligible amount.

 6) The maximum area is found and then halved to find the optimum area.

 This calculator is provided free by Chemandy Electronics in order to promote the FLEXI-BOX

 Return to Calculator Index